antoinevastel/zodiac-ts/README.md

 - Simple exponential smoothing;
 - Double exponential smoothing;
 - Holt Smoothing;
-- Holt Winters smoothing.
+- Holt Winters smoothing;
-- Moving average
+- Moving average.

 How to use Zodiac-ts ?
 - You can install it using npm, by writting : npm install zodiac-ts